palmenhq/palmenhq.dev-archived/source/_posts/diy-static-site-generator-pt-3.md

 ## Tools to the trade

 We already set up Sass, but we'll amend it with some improvements.
-Also we'll use Webpack (yes! you read that right) to bundle and process our Javascript.
+Also we'll use Webpack (yup!) to bundle and process our Javascript.
 Additionally we will set up live reload (no hot reolading in this project, sorry :/) and watching, so you don't have to run `yarn build` and update the page manually on every file change to see the result.

 There are two hard things in computer science - naming (which I will not cover in this section) and cache invalidation.
 What the latter means, is that whenever we make a new release of our website, we want the browser's cache to be updated - meaning we don't serve the old content.
 "Can we not turn off caching to get rid of this problem?" you wonder.
-The simple answer is that we can, but it will make our website way less efficient than it should be.
+The simple answer is that we can, but it will make our website way less efficient than it should be - downloading the same content over and over.

 ### Cache busting for the styling